-Once you have been admitted to Clark State Community College and completed all the necessary requirements, the advisor for international students will issue you the Form I-20 (Certificate of Eligibility for Non-Immigrant Student, F-1 Status).
+Once you have been admitted to Clark State College and completed all the necessary requirements, the advisor for international students will issue you the Form I-20 (Certificate of Eligibility for Non-Immigrant Student, F-1 Status).

 Once you receive the I-20, you will need to go to the nearest United States Embassy or Consulate with jurisdiction over your place of permanent residence and apply for a student visa.
 The student visa is granted to students whose purpose is to pursue a full course of study and, upon completion, return to their home countries.

 The U.S. Embassy or Consulate will require certain information to verify your eligibility to obtain admission to the United States as a non-immigrant student.